barbarer/py4e-int/_sources/02-variables/02-values-and-types.rst

    :correct: c
    :feedback_a: "3.2" has a decimal but "17" does not, is there an option that would include both values?
    :feedback_b: What do the quotation marks mean?
-   :feedback_c: Correct!
-Quotation marks imply that the value is a string.
+   :feedback_c: Quotation marks imply that the value is a string.
    :feedback_d: A boolean value represents either *True* or *False*.

    The values "17" and "3.2" are what type?